johnbcoughlin/calctex/README.md

 on some displays: it disables downscaling the rendered image, which is sometimes necessary for a sharp image.

-The scaling factor applied by `imagemagick` is controlled by the variable `calctex-imagemagick-png-scaling`.
-It defaults to `0.35`.
-The "base" DPI of the rendered image is controlled by the variable `calctex-base-dpi`, and is `150` by default, meaning `150` for `png` images and `150 / 0.35 = 428` for `imagemagick` images.
-You can change these values to adapt CalcTex to your preferences.
+The scaling factor applied by `imagemagick` is controlled by the variables `calctex-base-imagemagick-png-scaling` and `calctex-imagemagick-png-scaling`.
+The first controls the amount by which the "base" dots-per-inch value of `calctex-base-dpi` is increased, to improve resolution of the rendered image.
+This will have an immediate effect on the size of the overlay that appears in the buffer, which can be corrected by adjusting `calctex-imagemagick-png-scaling`.